Nightingale floor

 Nightingale floors (鴬張り or 鶯張り, uguisubari) ' are floors that make a squeaking sound when walked upon.
 These floors were used in the hallways of some temples and palaces, the most famous example being Nijō Castle, in Kyoto, Japan.
 Dry boards naturally creak under pressure, but these floors were built in a way that the flooring nails rub against a jacket or clamp, causing chirping noises.

 It is unclear if the design was initially intentional.
 It seems that, at least initially, the effect arose by chance.
 An information sign in Nijō castle states that "The singing sound is not actually intentional, stemming rather from the movement of nails against clumps in the floor caused by wear and tear over the years".
-Legend has it that the squeaking floors were used as a security device, assuring that no one could sneak through the corridors undetected.
+Legend has it that the squeaking floors were used as a security device, ensuring that no one could sneak through the corridors undetected.

 The English name "nightingale" refers to the Japanese bush warbler, or uguisu, which is a common songbird in Japan.

 Etymology

 (鶯 or 鴬, Uguisu) refers to the Japanese bush warbler.
-The latter segment (張り, bari) comes from (張る, haru), which can be used to mean "to lay/board (flooring)", as in the expression yukaita wo haru (床板を張る) meaning "to board a/the floor".
+The latter segment (張り, bari) comes from (張る, haru), which can be used to mean "to lay/board (flooring)", as in the expression (床板を張る, yukaita wo haru) meaning "to board a/the floor".
 The verb haru becomes nominalized as hari and voiced through rendaku to become bari.
-In this form it refers to the method of boarding, as in other words like herinbōnbari (ヘリンボーン張り), which refers to flooring laid in a Herringbone pattern.
+In this form it refers to the method of boarding, as in other words like (ヘリンボーン張り, herinbōnbari), which refers to flooring laid in a herringbone pattern.
 As such, uguisubari means "Warbler boarding".